“Sighting of the Day in the Bush”

 |During yesterday’s drive through Marloth Park searching for photo ops, we spotted this Hornbill, one of our favorite birds in the area.|

 There are a known 184 species of snakes in South Africa.
-In years past 151 species had been identified but now with the use of DNA, additional species have been discovered.
+In years past, 151 species had been identified, but now, additional species have been discovered with the use of DNA.

 In South Africa, you have a greater chance of being struck by lightning than being bitten by a snake.
+Annually, between 24 and 37 out of 100,000 population are bitten by snakes.
 Nearly all bites are on the extremities.
-Annually, between 24 and 37, out of 100,000 population are bitten by snakes.
 The mortality rate is between 1% and 2%, resulting in an approximate 98% survival rate.

-With these statistics, its evident the likelihood of dying from a snake bite is rare.
-However, in most cases, bites occur by accident (stepping on a snake), a surprise encounter while hiking and, when walking on one’s property and, by other chance encounters.
+With these statistics, it’s evident the likelihood of dying from a snake bite is rare.
+However, in most cases, bites occur by accident (stepping on a snake), a surprise encounter while hiking, walking on one’s property, and other chance encounters.

-If a snake doesn’t sense ANY vibration, generally it will move away.
-Obviously, if a snake is in another room or a distant area, get away as quickly as possible securing your space in a closed area where it can’t enter.
+If a snake doesn’t sense ANY vibration, generally, it will move away.
+If a snake is in another room or a distant area, get away as quickly as possible, securing your space in a closed place where it can’t enter.
 Chris explained, “Don’t bother to stand still if the snake is in the living room and you are in the kitchen!
 Just get away as quickly as possible away from the direction the snake is moving.

-If a person resides in an area where there are many snakes, it’s wise to have an emergency number available in order to have the snake removed from inside your property.
-If it’s in your yard or another outdoor area it will move on…steer clear in the interim.
+If a person resides in an area with many snakes, it’s wise to have an emergency number available to have the snake removed from inside your property.
+If it’s in your yard or another outdoor area, it will move on…steer clear in the interim.